shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/my-personal-anki-tips.md

    - Change Deck: `Ctrl + D`
 7. Review cards most days per week.
 8. Review in blocks of 10 to 20 minutes.
-9. If reviewing becomes a _real_ drag, suspend more cards for revision.
+9. Revision of cards is key.
+If reviewing becomes a drag, suspend more cards for revision.

-Curation of cards is key.

 # References